Namita Gupta Wiggers

-Namita Gupta Wiggers is a noted expert in the field of contemporary craft, a curator, educator and a writer based in Portland, Oregon.
+Namita Gupta Wiggers is a noted expert in the field of contemporary craft, museum curator, educator, and a writer based in Portland, Oregon.
 Her prior experiences as a studio jeweler, video ethnographer/design researcher, and museum educator shape her multidisciplinary thinking and consideration of craft in material, conceptual, and theoretical ways.

 Early life and education

 She was born to Indian immigrants in Cincinnati, Ohio and received a BA in art history and English from Rice University in Houston, Texas in 1989.
 In 1994, she earned her MA in art history at the University of Chicago.

 Career

-Namita began working as a Portland-based studio jeweler who sold some of her work to the Museum of Contemporary Craft (MCC) in Portland.
-In 2004, she joined the MCC as the head curator, and in 2012 she was promoted to head curator and director.
-In 2014, Namita stepped down from her position at the Museum of Contemporary Craft.
+Namita began working as a Portland-based studio jeweler who sold some of her work to the Museum of Contemporary Craft (MoCC) in Portland.
+In 2004, she joined the MoCC as the head curator, and in 2012 she was promoted to head curator and director.
+In 2014, Namita stepped down from her position at MoCC.

-She has lectured at The Pacific Northwest College of Art (PNCA) and teaches an MFA of Applied Craft and Design at Oregon College of Art + Craft.
+She has lectured at The Pacific Northwest College of Art (PNCA) and taught an MFA of Applied Craft and Design at Oregon College of Art + Craft (OCAC).